joyceft/Projects/Uber_Churn_prediction/readme.md

+### Uber Rider Case Study
-# Uber is interested in predicting rider retention.
+Analayszed records of 6 month from Jan 2014 to July 2014 of Uber Rider, interested in predicting rider retention.
 To help explore this question, they have provided a sample dataset of a cohort of users who signed up for an account in January 2014.
 The data was pulled several months later.

 ##Dataset description
 - city: city this user signed up in